lel4866/ResampleStockData.cpp/README.md

 the software sees contiguous segments.
 The only extra requirement is that the trading system does not use any data from the prior piece, since that piece is no longer the piece that was in fact, the prior piece.

-## Caveat - Very Important!!
+### Caveat - Very Important!!
-In order to use interleaved data, your trading system generation/optimization software must use indicators that reset at the beginning of each period, rather than using values for prior periods. **VALUES FROM PRIOR PERIODS ARE NOT VALID!**.
-For instanc if your trading system ued a 10 day moving average, it can't use that moving average to make decisions until after 10 periods into the period.
-Alternatively, it could use a special 10 day moving average whose first value was the first value of the period, secind value the average of the first two values, third value the average of the first 3 values, etc., until it got to 10th value, at which point it just takes the average of the last 10 values.
+In order to use interleaved data, your trading system generation/optimization software must use indicators that reset at the beginning of each period, where period is daily, weekly, or monthly, as specified in the interval parameter, rather than using values from prior periods. **VALUES FROM PRIOR PERIODS
+ARE NOT VALID!**.
+For instance, if your trading system ued a 10 day moving average, it can't use that moving average to make decisions until after 10 bars into the period.
+Alternatively, it could use a special 10 day moving average whose first value was from the first bar of the period, second value the average of the first two values, third value the average of the first 3 values, etc., until it got to 10th value, at which point it just takes the average of the last 10 values.

 ### Note about StrategyQuant&reg;